W: Wilko - Williamson

 Whenever we acknowledge the legitimate and hard-hitting men of the ring the name Blood-boots Keith Williamson is up there at the top.
 Keith Williamson died in January,2017.

-Brian Walker assumed the persona of Ken Williams in the northern rings of the 1970s.
+Brian Walker assumed the persona of Ken Williams in the northern rings of the late 1960s and 1970s.
 A fast and clever wrestler he often teamed with Colin Welford as one half of The Vulcans tag team.
+Trained by the great mid heavyweight champion Norman Walsh he did all sorts of things his mentor would never dream of.
+For instance Ken would run up the ropes and somersault backwards onto his opponent.
 His career, and life, was brought to an abrupt and tragic end from kidney failure, aged just 36.

 Read our extended tribute in Personality Parade: Defender of the Dragon